 - Jasper National Park Facebook page

-The Municipality of Jasper will issue two kinds of notices.
+The Municipality of Jasper will issue two kinds of evacuation notices.
 Know the difference!

 An Evacuation Alert tells people to prepare for an evacuation.
 If you are ready to go and can evacuate early, please do so.

 An Evacuation Order tells people to evacuate immediately.
-This may happen in circumstances where there is little or no time to notify or following an Evacuation Alert.
+This may happen if there is little or no time to notify people, or following an Evacuation Alert.

 Make a plan

-Get together with your family and loved ones and work on your emergency plan together.
-Make sure everyone understands what would happen and what to do in the event of a major emergency.
+Get together with your family and work on your emergency plan together.
+Make sure everyone understands what would happen and what to do in a major emergency.
 Plan with your pets and other unique needs in mind.